yahmeds/Lol-tracker/README.md

 - **Live game detection** — polls the Riot Games API every x minutes via an external cron service
 - **Push notifications** — browser notifications fire the moment a game is detected
+- **Telegram notifications** — optional bot pings the coach on Telegram when a new game starts (works even when the PWA is closed)
 - **Queue phase tracking** — distinguishes between champion select, loading screen, and in-game states
 - **Daily board** — games played and estimated playtime for any selected day, with live indicators for ongoing sessions
 - **Interactive calendar** — monthly view with color-coded activity dots, click any day to inspect its sessions